GuilhermeVendramini/mam/README.md

-# Multisite Manager
+# Multisite Actions Manager

-With this module you can manager all multisite instalations in an unique site.
+Manage the actions of all multisites in a single installation.

 ## Features